keshavkmr48/Radiology/readme.md

 #### **Objective**
 This project aims to classify radiology images into four categories (COVID, Lung Opacity, Normal, and Viral Pneumonia) using a deep learning model (ResNet18).
 The pipeline covers downloading data, preprocessing it, and training the model with early stopping and augmentation.

+Medical images like radiology scans often contain subtle features (e.g., lung opacities or abnormalities).
+ResNet’s ability to learn hierarchical feature representations (low-level edges to high-level patterns) makes it ideal for such tasks.
+Its residual connections allow the model to retain key low-level features even in deeper layers, improving the ability to detect fine-grained details.

+ResNet-18 is specifically fine-tuned here so that we can iterate faster during experimentations as it's a smaller model with fewer patterns compared to other variants of 50 and 101.

 ---

 ### **Steps Performed**